JetBrains/teamcity-documentation/topics/git.md

 For all available options to connect to GitHub, see the [comment](http://youtrack.jetbrains.com/issue/TW-16194#comment=27-475793).

-## Authenticating to Visual Studio Team Services
+## Authenticating to Azure DevOps Services

-If you use Git source control with Visual Studio Team Services, the following options are available to you:
+If you use Git source control with Azure DevOps Services, the following options are available to you:

 <include src="team-foundation-server.md" include-id="azure-authentication"/>